(866) 350-8460 | Contact Us | FAQ

 Hospitals need to have policies and procedures in place to minimize the potential of HIPAA violations, including training and investigations when a breach of a patient’s file has been identified.
 IT departments are a huge component of regulating safety and security to protect the health organizations from such vulnerabilities.

-5. Practical tips for healthcare leaders.
+5. Practical Tips for Healthcare Leaders

 Hospital leaders need to devote strategy, structure, and execution in EMR training to ensure physicians are well-informed with compliance and legal risks.